Boost Event-Driven Tactile Learning with Location Spiking Neurons: Experiments

 \subsubsection{Ablation Studies}

-To examine the effectiveness of each component in the proposed model, we \textbf{seperately train} SNN\_TSRM (which is exactly Tactile-SNN) and SNN\_LSRM (which is referred to as Location Tactile-SNN).
-From Table~\ref{t3}, we surprisingly find out that Location Tactile-SNN significantly surpasses Tactile-SNN on the datasets for event-driven tactile object recognition and provides comparable performance on the event-driven slip detection.
-The reason for this could be two-fold: (1) the time durations of event-driven tactile object recognition datasets are longer than that of ``Slip Detection'', and Location Tactile-SNN is good at capturing the mid-and-long term dependencies in these object recognition datasets; (2) like Tactile-SNN, Location Tactile-SNN can still capture the spatial dependencies in the event-driven tactile data (``Slip Detection'') due to the spatial recurrent neuronal dynamics of location spiking neurons.
-Furthermore, we examine the sensitivities of $\lambda$ in Eq.(\ref{e18}) and location orders.
-From Table~\ref{t3}, we notice the results of related models are close, proving that the $\lambda$ tuning and location orders do not significantly impact the task performance.
+To examine the effectiveness of each component in the proposed model and validate the representation ability of location spiking neurons on event-driven tactile learning, we \textbf{separately train} the SNN with TSRM neurons (which is exactly Tactile-SNN) and the SNN with LSRM neurons (which is referred to as Location Tactile-SNN).
+From Table~\ref{t3}, we surprisingly find out that Location Tactile-SNN significantly surpasses Tactile-SNN on the datasets for event-driven tactile object recognition and provides comparable performance on event-driven slip detection.
+The reason for this could be two-fold: (1) the time durations of event-driven tactile object recognition datasets are longer than that of ``Slip Detection'', and Location Tactile-SNN with LSRM neurons is good at capturing the mid-and-long term dependencies in these object recognition datasets; (2) like Tactile-SNN, Location Tactile-SNN with LSRM neurons can still capture the spatial dependencies in the event-driven tactile data (``Slip Detection'') due to the spatial recurrent neuronal dynamics of location spiking neurons.
+Moreover, we examine the sensitivity of $\lambda$ in Eq.(\ref{e18}) and the robustness of location orders.
+From Table~\ref{t3}, we notice the results of related models are close, proving that the $\lambda$ tuning and location orders do not significantly impact task performance.